r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 ## License
-The code is in public domain, licensed by Unlicense
+The code is unlicensed and in public domain